GorlovOleg/SmartSystems/README.md

 ## SmartSystems
 Project prototipe to demonstrate using Web API Net Core 2 and Angular 5, PrimeNG 5.0,TypeScript, ECMAScript6, SCSS.
-#
-*Home Page is public available top-menu for "Login/Registration"and Main Drop Menu "Reports"
+*[1]Home Page is public available top-menu for "Login/Registration"and Main Drop Menu "Reports"
 	includes Sub-menu 1.BrokerageBrokers and 2.Brokers.
 	(Menu is visible but access will be forbidden until user not authenticated for Reports)
 #